This post may contain affiliate links. Read the full disclosure here.

-As frustrated as I was, I was more determined than ever to share those incredible flavors that I grew up with, with my kids.
-And a couple of weeks ago, I finally did it!
+As frustrated as I was, I was more determined than ever to share those incredible flavors that I knew, with my kids.
+A couple of weeks ago, I finally did it!
 That first bite brought tears to my eyes because it was exactly as I remembered it, just a deconstructed version.
 I didn’t have to struggle with the cabbage leaves and it was amazing.

 Since Rosh Hashanah, the Jewish new year, begins tonight, at sundown, I thought it was the perfect opportunity for me to share this recipe with you all.
 It would make such a great family meal.

 Of course, you don’t have to be Jewish or celebrate Rosh Hashanah to enjoy this Hungarian stuffed cabbage casserole.
 In fact, it’s made it to the top of Super Dad’s favorite meals.
-He’s already planning the next batch and wants me to make it with ground pork next time.
-I’ll let you know how that goes.
+He’s already planning the next batch and wants me to make it with ground pork next time (it was great BTW).

 We use our slow cooker at least 1-2 times a week.
 It’s super convenient and helps me to make sure I can get dinner on the table on those busy nights.
 Just some prep work in the morning or afternoon and then you let your slow cooker do the work.
 Plus you have the added bonus of the incredible aroma filling your house for hours.
 When it’s dinner time, you just uncover and serve.